Japec Jakopin

 Japec Jakopin (pron.
 Yapets Yacopeen), born 19 April 1951, is the CEO of J&J Design, a pleasure boat design company, based in Slovenia, which he founded in 1983, together with his brother Jernej.
 Jakopin is most known as a yacht concept designer.

 Early life and education

 Jakopin was born in 1951 in Brežice, Slovenia.
 The family lived in the nearby village of Leskovec pri Krškem.

-Japec began diving at the age of six and learned to sail by the age of 13.
+Japec began freediving at the age of six and learned to sail by the age of 13.
+From 1964 to 1972 he competed in diving at the Ljubljana Swimming Club.
+In 1964 he achieved 2nd place at the Slovenian championship and 3rd at the Yugoslavian championship (junior category, up to 15 years), in 1965 he won both championships, in 1967 and 1968 he won both championships in youth category (up to 18 years, in both disciplines: 3 m springboard and 10 m platform).
+In 1972 he was Yugoslavian champion in 10 m platform.

 After graduating from the Medical school at the University of Ljubljana in 1974 he pursued an academic career at that school's Institute of Physiology and at the University Medical Centre, Department of Intensive Internal Medicine.
 In 1977 he obtained a master's degree in cardiology, of problems connected to arrhythmia, also during freediving, in 1980 a PhD and in 1981 the title academic specialist in cardiology.
 In 1983 he resigned from his academic (and medical) career because of political issues.